Polymarket/poly-market-maker/README.md

 Market maker keeper for the Polymarket CLOB

-Requires:
+## Requirements

-- Python 3.10.10
+- Python 3.10

-- virtualenv
+## Setup

+- Run `./install.sh` to set up the virtual environment and install depedencies.

+- Create a `.env` file.
+See `.env.example`.

+- Modify the entries in `config.env`.

+- Modify the corresponding strategy config in `./config`, if desired.

 ## Usage

-- Start and activate a virtualenv: `python -m venv .venv && source .venv/bin/activate`

-- Install dependencies: `make init`

-- Create a `.env` file.
-See `.env.example`

-- Create a `bands.json` configuration file.
-See the existing `bands.json`

-- Start the keeper with `./run_keeper.sh`
+- Start the keeper with `run-local`.

+## Usage with Docker

+- To start the keeper with docker, run `docker compose up`.